Discovery of the neutron: Gold foil experiment and the discovery of the atomic nucleus

 A schematic of the nucleus of an atom indicating radiation, the emission of a fast electron from the nucleus (the accompanying antineutrino is omitted).
-In the Rutherford model for the nucleus, a red sphere was a proton with positive charge, and a blue sphere was a proton tightly bound to an electron, with no net charge.The inset shows beta decay of a free neutron as it is understood today; an electron and antineutrino are created in this process.
+The inset shows beta decay of a free neutron as it is understood today; an electron and antineutrino are created in this process.

 At the University of Manchester between 1908 and 1913, Rutherford directed Hans Geiger and Ernest Marsden in a series of experiments to determine what occurs when alpha particles scatter from metal foil.
 Now called the Rutherford gold foil experiment, or the Geiger–Marsden experiment, these measurements made the extraordinary discovery that although most alpha particles passing through a thin gold foil experienced little deflection, a few scattered to a high angle.
 The scattering indicated that some of the alpha particles ricocheted back from a small, but dense, component inside the atoms.
 Based on these measurements, it was apparent to Rutherford by 1911 that the atom consisted of a small, massive nucleus with positive charge.
 The concentrated atomic mass was required to provide the observed deflection of the alpha particles, and Rutherford developed a mathematical model that accounted for the scattering.

 While the Rutherford model was largely ignored at the time, when Niels Bohr joined Rutherford's group, he developed the Bohr model for electrons orbiting the nucleus in 1913.
 The Bohr model eventually led to an atomic model based on quantum mechanics by the mid-1920s.